Centennial School Classroom

 The typical course load is fall (2-3 courses), spring (2-3 courses), summer (2-3 courses).
 Classes are arranged in the late afternoons or evenings to make the program convenient for those who work full-time.

-The time to completion for this program is 2 years.
+The time to completion for this program is typically 2 years.

 Yes.
 Field work is an important part of the program.